 Disaster Response

-“We Stand as One with Local Farmers”
+2018 Drought Appeal - “We Stand as One with Local Farmers - Dilly Drought Drive”

 The entire State of NSW was gripped in one of the worst droughts on record in 2018.
 ACCF launched “We Stand as One with Local Farmers – Dilly Drought Drive” fundraising appeal in September 2018 to help the devastated rural community to purchase animal feeds and water.
 After much research, Wollondilly Shire was chosen as the beneficiary of this appeal as 100% of the area was in drought.
 Wollondilly Shire is located on the south-western outskirts of Sydney at the foothills of the Southern Highlands and is surrounded by spectacular natural beauty and rural pastures.
 It’s 2,560 square kilometres stretch from Yanderra in the South, Appin and Menangle in the East, Warragamba in the North, and the Nattai wilderness, Yerranderie and Burragorang Valley to the West.